-We’ve talked about cleaning up your online presence before, and today we’re sharing a few specific tips you can use to enhance your LinkedIn profile to further support your MBA candidacy.
-Having a LinkedIn profile that shows your unique personality and presents your professional/life experiences in a compelling way can help sway an on-the-fence adcomm member in your favor.
+Having a LinkedIn profile that shows your unique personality and presents your professional/life experiences compellingly can help sway an on-the-fence AdCom member in your favor.

-Tip 1.
-Use LinkedIn to differentiate yourself.
-Your profile should highlight your leadership, noteworthy accomplishments, as well as present a full picture of your interests, passions and career goals that complements what’s already in your application or provides even more insight to the reader.
-An MBA interviewer may look over your profile to get a better sense of your personality before the meeting, so this is the place to start the process of winning over your audience.
+Your profile should highlight your leadership and accomplishments, plus present a complete picture of your interests, passions, and career goals.
+All that will complement what’s already in your application and provide more insight to the reader.
+Also, an MBA interviewer may look over your profile to get a better sense of your personality before the meeting.
+So, this is the place to start winning over your audience.

-Managing a staff is interesting, but the fact that you managed a staff of over 30 employees and improved profitability by 25%, is something a reader can understand.
-By giving the reader a number, you give them the chance to see just what kind of leader you were, and will be.
+Managing a staff is interesting.
+But the fact that you supervised 30 employees and improved profitability by 25% is something anyone can understand.
+By giving the reader a number, you allow them to see just what kind of leader you were—and will be.

-If the person reviewing your application spots inconsistencies compared to the data form, you’re inviting additional scrutiny and potentially raising a red flag that puts other aspects of your application under the microscope.
+If the person reviewing your application spots inconsistencies compared to the data form, you invite additional scrutiny.
+That could potentially raise a red flag that puts other aspects of your application under the microscope.

-LinkedIn is an incredible tool for MBA applicants, and a smart way to bolster your candidacy while providing a fuller, multi-dimensional view of yourself to the admissions committee as well as future recruiters.
+LinkedIn can help MBA applicants in numerous ways.
+You can bolster your candidacy while providing a multi-dimensional view of yourself to the admissions committee and future recruiters.
 Isn’t it time you revisited your profile to make sure it’s MBA-ready?

-Whether you need to professionalize an existing profile or develop a presence on an entirely new platform, SBC can provide informed direction on which steps to take.
-For a b-school applicant, proper management of social media channels can also help you expand the scope of your application without infringing on limited essay word counts.
+Whether you need to professionalize an existing profile or develop a presence on an entirely new platform, Stacy Blackman Consulting can provide informed direction on which steps to take.
+For a B-school applicant, proper management of social media channels can also help you expand the scope of your application without infringing on limited essay word counts.

 Learn more about the SBC Social Media Strategy Review, and you can set yourself up for a lifetime of online social success.